Shadows (TV series): Series 3 (1978)

-Spin-offs

-A 1979 TV series, The Boy Merlin, was based on the third series episode of the same name.

 Home media

 "Shadows: The Complete First Series" was released on DVD in the UK on 1 November 2010 by Network, with the sixth episode Dutch Schlitz's Shoes being included on the Ace of Wands DVD boxset as an extra due to it featuring the Mr. Stabs character.
-Series 2 was released in June 2011.
+Series 2 was released in June 2011, and Series 3 was released in October 2011.

-In other media

-Books

 A tie-in book, The Best Of Shadows was released by Corgi in 1979.
 It featured adaptations of seven episodes: The Dark Streets of Kimball's Green, The Inheritance, Eleven O'Clock, And Now For My Next Trick, The Rose of Puddle Fratrum, The Eye and The Man Who Hated Children.